 Assessment units that are assigned Category 5 constitute New Mexico's CWA §303(d) List of Impaired Waters.
 Section 303(d) and supporting regulations require states to develop a total maximum daily load (TMDL) for each impaired assessment unit-pollutant combination in IR Category 5.
-New Mexico further subdivides IR Category 5 to indicate whether a TMDL should be developed as soon as possible (IR Category 5a), the impaired waterbody needs to be evaluated to determine if changes to the standard may be appropriate (IR Category 5b), or more data collection is necessary to complete and confirm the impairment (IR Category 5c).
+New Mexico further subdivides IR Category 5 to indicate whether a TMDL should be developed as soon as possible (IR Category 5a), the impaired waterbody needs to be evaluated to determine if changes to the standard may be appropriate (IR Category 5b), more data collection is necessary to complete and confirm the impairment (IR Category 5c), or an advance restoration plan (ARP) is planned or in place to attain WQS prior to TMDL development (IR category 5r).
 TMDLs establish pollution reduction goals and load allocations necessary for an impaired water to attain applicable WQS.